RonanMarrinan/latin101portfolio/composition4.md

 **I'm not sure what you're doing with these two sentences.
 Let's analyze the structure and look at this together.**

-Hercules Junonem punitus est ob Herculem factum.
+Ob id factum horribile, Hercules punitus est a Junone.

 Mens Herculis a Junonem Hercules familiam interfecit.